jwharm/flatpak-gradle-generator/README.md

 The generated file can be used in a Flatpak build process to download Maven dependencies before an offline build starts.

+### Snapshot dependencies
+Maven snapshot dependencies have a unique identifier in the filename.
+The default behavior of the plugin is to set the `"dest-filename"` field to this filename.
+If you want to set `"dest-filename"` to the more generic `library-SNAPSHOT.jar` name, set the option `actualJarName` to `false`.

+### Modular builds
+In a modular Gradle build, you can add a `tasks.sourcesList {}` block in the build files of the subprojects, to generate a file for each project.

+### Output sorting
+The JSON output is sorted by filename.
+This should make the output a bit more deterministic for the same set of dependencies.

+### Requirements
+The plugin has been tested with Gradle 8.3.
+The published jar is built with Java 17.

 ### Current status
 - The plugin has not been published yet.
-To test it, clone the repository publish the plugin to mavenLocal, and load it from there (follow [these instructions](https://elmland.blog/2019/08/10/add-mavenlocal-to-gradle-plugin-resolution/)).
+To test it, clone the repository, publish the plugin to mavenLocal, and load it from there (follow [these instructions](https://elmland.blog/2019/08/10/add-mavenlocal-to-gradle-plugin-resolution/)).

-- There are a few issues when resolving snapshot dependencies.